-Xenon headlights are used in many newer Audi models, including the A4.
-For the most part, they’re similar to the halogen bulbs used in conventional headlights.
+Xenon headlights are found in most modern Audi models, including the A4.
+The lights are similar to the halogen bulbs found in conventional headlights.
 However, they’re constructed using noble gas and provide much brighter light while consuming less power.
-They’re not without complaints, though.
+They’re not without their own troubles, though.
 Several motorists have pointed out what is being called the “dipped headlights phenomenon” associated with the Audi Xenon headlights.
-Take your car to an Audi service station if you’re unable to diagnose the problem on your own.
+Take your vehicle to an Audi service shop if you’re unable to treat the problem on your own.

-The problem with dipped headlights is usually the low beam burning out prematurely or flickering on and off.
-The light also has a tendency to dip when it shines on the pavement, hence the name.
-If you experience this problem with your Audi, try switching the bulb.
+The problem with dipped headlights is often the low beam burning out prematurely or flickering on and off.
+The light also tends to dip when it shines on the pavement, hence the name.
+If you experience this issue with your Audi, try switching out the bulb.

-If the problem persists, then there could be a number of other possible explanations, including:
+If the problem continues, then there could be a number of other explanations, including: